-Notice will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address(es) of the parties as indicated in official the University records, or emailed to the parties' University issued email or designated accounts.
+Notice will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address(es) of the parties as indicated in official Arkansas Tech University records, or emailed to the parties' Arkansas Tech University issued email or designated accounts.
 Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.